Ang-In/musical-healing/README.md

 Before building this project, ensure you have:

 1. **Java Development Kit (JDK)**
-   - JDK 11 or higher is required
+   - **JDK 17 or higher is required** (Android Gradle Plugin 8.13+ requirement)
    - You can download from: https://adoptium.net/
-   - Or use Android Studio's bundled JDK
+   - Or use Android Studio's bundled JDK (Hedgehog or newer includes JDK 17)

 2. **Android Studio**
    - Download from: https://developer.android.com/studio
    - Recommended: Latest stable version (Hedgehog or newer)
+   - Android Studio Hedgehog+ includes JDK 17 by default

 3. **Android SDK**
    - compileSdk: 35